 As an avid audiobook listener, I particularly enjoyed hearing them brought to life by the College of Shadows narrator, Howard Davey.
 Howard has done a fantastic job with the different accents, which he spent many hours perfecting, making sure they were right for each character.
 The Choir of St John's College very kindly provided an atmospheric introduction, A Clouded Heaven, setting a suitably haunting opening for the book.

-If you want to hear more about Cambridge, where I am with the next novel, my latest news or exclusive reveals then why not subscribe to my newsletter.
+If you want to hear more about Cambridge, the next novel, Gate of Shadows, my latest news or exclusive reveals then why not subscribe to my newsletter.
 All subscribers receive a collection of Cambridge Gothic short stories for free and also a sneak peek of the opening chapters of College of Shadows.

 If you have any suggestions about characters, setting or plotlines for future books, please feel free to get in touch through my website or social media.
 I always reply when people contact me, and every comment is useful no matter how small.